AceSrc/acesrc-vim/README.md

 ## Key-mapping

-I set my leader key as <Space>, you can change it into any key you like.
+I set my leader key as Space, you can change it into any key you like.
 ```
 let mapleader = "\<Space>"
 ```